AnehEf/dataportal/_dashboards/sc2_ww_dashboard.md

 The Proportion Report displays the relative abundance, or proportion, of the COVID-19 variant groups (described below) over time in wastewater.
 Variant groups are represented by different colors.
 The group "Others" includes the variants that were not classified as any of the specific variant groups.

 *By default, the chart displays the average relative abundance across all sequenced samples.
+By clicking on "SARS-CoV-2 wastewater level", bar lengths will reflect the bi-weekly averaged SARS-CoV-2 levels in wastewater.
+See the [Wisconsin Department of Health Services dashboard]([https://nextstrain.org/](https://www.dhs.wisconsin.gov/covid-19/wastewater.htm)) for more details about the wastewater level calculation.
 Use the drop-down menu to limit the view to a specific community.
 Mouse over the bars to display more information.
 Each bar reflects a 2-week period of time.*

 <br>
 <br>